The Bodyguard (musical): Act Two

-That night a drunken Nicki admits to Frank that she wrote to the stalker pretending to be Rachel in order to feel attention.
+That night a drunken Nicki admits to Frank that she once wrote back to the stalker pretending to be Rachel in order to feel attention.
 Nicki now believes that it's her fault that all of this has happened, and Frank comforts her and promises to catch the stalker.
 Soon afterward the stalker breaks into the cabin and approaches Nicki.
 She believes that it's Frank, but screams in terror as the stalker fatally stabs her ("Nicki's Death").
 Frank, Rachel and Fletcher run into the room and find Nicki on the ground.
 The stalker runs off and Frank chases after him, trying to shoot him down.
 Meanwhile, Rachel tries to keep her sister alive but weeps as she dies in her arms ("Jesus Loves Me (Reprise)").

 Frank, Rachel and Fletcher return home.
 Frank comforts a fearful Fletcher and asks Rachel if she is still going to attend the Oscars.
 Rachel tells Frank about her and her sister's dream of winning an Oscar and decides to do it for her sister.

 At the Oscars, Rachel performs "One Moment in Time" from the Oscar nominated film Queen of the Night that she co-wrote with Nicki.
 As she performs the stalker prepares to shoot her.
 Frank notices just in time and jumps in front of Rachel.
 He gets shot, and Rachel holds him in her arms, uttering the famous line, "Let him go, he's my bodyguard!".

 Frank returns to the mansion sometime later, still recovering from a shot to the arm.
 Frank shares a tender goodbye with Fletcher and Rachel, who kisses him goodbye as they presumably go on another tour with a new bodyguard ("I Will Always Love You").